Impact of initial fluctuations and nuclear deformations in isobar collisions: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LY21A050001 (HX), the National Natural Science Foundation of China under Grant Nos.~12275082, 12035006, 12075085 (HX), and the U.S.~Department of Energy under Grant No.~DE-SC0012910 (FW).
+This work is supported in part by the National Natural Science Foundation of China under Grant Nos.~12275082, 12035006, 12075085 (HX), the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LY21A050001 (HX), and the U.S.~Department of Energy under Grant No.~DE-SC0012910 (FW).
 The authors are grateful to the C3S2 computing center of Huzhou University for its calculation support.